Last Updated on July 6, 2020 by Editorial Team

 There are a lot of talks on different offline/online forums regarding the positive aspects of dyslexia.
 Every parent wants to know if the reading and spelling weakness due to dyslexia has been compensated elsewhere in the child’s ability?

 There is no straight ‘Yes or No’ to this.
 People on forums will tell you that Students with dyslexia are creative and out of the box thinkers, which is true to some point.
 However, hardly anyone talks about the real reason behind it.
 We took a little scientific turn to explain why people might consider dyslexics to be more creative.

 Take note that Dyslexia is a neurobiological disorder which means it has something to do with the functionality of our brain.
-Cerebrum is the part of our brain responsible for building our learning and thinking power.
-While reading, following parts of cerebrum are used in the process:
+The cerebrum is the part of our brain responsible for building our learning and thinking power.
+While reading, the following parts of the cerebrum are used in the process:

-- Frontal Lobe : Involved in motor function, problem solving, spontaneity, memory, language, initiation, judgement, impulse control, and social and sexual behavior.
+- Frontal Lobe : Involved in motor function, problem solving, spontaneity, memory, language, initiation, judgment, impulse control, and social and sexual behavior.